 - Educational environment or instructional setting

-- Student identification as an English learner (EL); as above, this is a consideration of how the student’s English fluency may affect their performance – as opposed to their disability
+- Student identification as an EL; as with the percent of time a student receives special education, this is a consideration of how the student’s English fluency may affect the student’s performance—as opposed to their disability

 - Low reading level/achievement level

-- Impact of test scores on accountability system
+- Impact of test scores on the accountability system

 - Administrator decision